SheepTester-forks/curricular-analytics-exploration/README.md

 **PlanChanges.jl** produces `files/changes.csv` to determine which academic plans changed the most.
 This has now been superseded by diff/diffs.json from diff_plan.py.

-**redundant_prereq_check.py** was an attempt at identifying redundant prerequisites (for example, a course requiring both MATH 20A and 20B has a redundant 20A requirement because 20B implies 20A).
+**redundant_prereq_check.py** was an attempt at identifying redundant prerequisites (for example, POLI 27 requires both WCWP 10A and 10B, so it has a redundant 10A requirement because 10B already requires 10A).
 This has been superseded by Metrics.jl.

 **redundant_prereq_courses.py** outputs `redundant_prereq_courses.csv`.
 In addition to identifying prerequisites that are redundant because they would've already been taken to satisfy another prerequisite, it also identifies courses that strictly require a course that no longer exists.
 The CSV file allows you to filter by error type.